mutsuuuuuuu/UCP-Assignment-SEM2-2019/README.md

 ```bash
 ./TicTacToe {FileName}
 ```
-FileName represent the file path and the file name.
+FileName represent the file path.
 An example file is provided inside the repository.

 Follow the prompt outputted by the program.

 ## Copyright
 © Mutsuuuuuuuuuuuuuuu 2019